-- Describes the nature of the allegation of research misconduct, including identification of the respondent; - Describes and documents the Public Health Service (PHS), as described on page 4 of this policy, or other Grantor support including, for example, the numbers of any grants that are involved, grant applications, contracts, and publications listing PHS support; - Describes the specific allegations of research misconduct considered in the investigation;

-- Includes the institutional policies and procedures under which the investigation was conducted; - Identifies and summarizes the research records and evidence reviewed and identifies any evidence taken into custody but not reviewed; and - Includes a statement of findings for each allegation of research misconduct identified during the investigation.
-Each statement of findings must: (1) identify whether the research misconduct was falsification, fabrication, or plagiarism, and whether it was committed intentionally, knowingly, or recklessly; (2) summarize the facts and the analysis that support the conclusion and consider the merits of any reasonable explanation by the respondent, including any effort by respondent to establish by a preponderance of the evidence that he or she did not engage in research misconduct because of honest error or a difference of opinion; (3) identify the specific PHS/Grantor support; (4) identify whether any publications need correction or retraction; (5) identify the person(s) responsible for the misconduct; and (6) list any current support or known applications or proposals for support that the respondent has pending with non-PHS federal agencies.
+- Describes the nature of the allegation of research misconduct, including identification of the respondent; - Describes the specific allegations of research misconduct considered in the investigation; - Describes and documents the Public Health Service (PHS), as described on page 4 of this policy, or other Grantor support including, for example, the numbers of any grants that are involved, grant applications, contracts, cooperative agreements, and publications listing PHS support; - Includes the institutional policies and procedures under which the investigation was conducted; - Identifies and summarizes the research records and evidence reviewed and identifies any evidence secured but not reviewed; - Includes a statement of findings for each allegation of research misconduct identified during the investigation.
+Each statement of findings must: (1) identify whether the research misconduct was falsification, fabrication, or plagiarism, and whether it was committed intentionally, knowingly, or recklessly; (2) summarize the facts and the analysis that support the conclusion and consider the merits of any reasonable explanation by the respondent, including any effort by respondent to establish by a preponderance of the evidence that he or she did not engage in research misconduct because of honest error or a difference of opinion; (3) identify the specific PHS/Grantor support; (4) identify whether any publication(s) need correction or retraction; (5) identify the person(s) responsible for the misconduct; and (6) list any current support or known application(s) or proposal(s) for support that the respondent has pending with non-PHS federal agencies.